sudoxue/kasten-argocd-openshift/k10-install/token-auth/README.md

 ## Installing K10 with token authentication on Openshift

+**Pre-requisites**:
-If you haven't setup the Argo CD on openshift cluster yet, follow the instructions here
+If you haven't setup the Argo CD on openshift cluster yet, follow the instructions [here](https://github.com/smohandass/kasten-argocd-openshift/blob/main/README.md)

-Create the namespace where K10 will be installed and provide the Argo CD service account the admin role on the namespace.
+Create the namespace where K10 will be installed on the openshift cluster and provide the Argo CD service account the admin role on the namespace.

 ```
 oc new-project kasten-io